-I resisted.
+I resisted what was.
 And because of it, I got everything I deserved.

 It ruined me emotionally and mentally.
 I became worse and worse, my depression stronger and stronger.
 My broken home became my broken mind.

-I realized then that we HAVE to accept ALL that comes to us.
+I realized then, and in the many days, months, and years since, that we have to accept all that does come to us.
 Not because everything happens for a “reason”, but because all happens as it does, and could have happened no other way.
 Not because any particular outcome was “destined”, but that each outcome is reality, and as such is the rightful result.

 Whatever its cause, our life is inevitably the just and true effect.